 How The Pentagon Plans To Spend That Extra $61 Billion

-Congress was in a generous mood when it passed a spending bill last week, giving the military at minimum an additional $61 billion, boosting its overall budget to $700 billion this year.
+Congress was in a generous mood when it passed a spending bill last week, giving the military at minimum an additional $61 billion and boosting its overall budget to $700 billion this year.

 For some perspective, that $61 billion increase matches or even surpasses Russia's entire military budget each year.
 It's more than the Trump administration originally requested.
-It rivals two big spending surges during President George W. Bush's administration, in 2003 and 2008, which went to fund the Iraq war.
+It rivals two big spending surges during President George W. Bush's administration, in 2003 and 2008, which went to fund the Iraq War.

-"Today, we receive the largest military budget in history, reversing many years of decline and unpredictable funding," Defense Secretary Jim Mattis said Friday as he appeared with President Trump.
+"Today, we receive the largest military budget in history, reversing many years of decline and unpredictable funding," Defense Secretary James Mattis said Friday as he appeared with President Trump.
 "Now it's our responsibility in the military to spend every dollar wisely."

 Todd Harrison, who tracks military spending at the Center for Strategic and International Studies, notes that the military has just six months to spend this extra money before the fiscal year ends in September.

-So can they do it?
+So can the military do it?

 "There's one thing the Department of Defense is good at — it's spending money quickly," said Harrison.
 "I am fully confident they'll be able to spend the money before it expires."